Your Resilience is My Mission.

 The Panic Myth

 In times of crisis, authorities often operate under the assumption that the public will react with panic to open communication.
-My analysis of risk communication during the COVID-19 pandemic and in the face of new epidemic threats proves the opposite: It is not the threat itself, but contradictory and insufficient official communication that is the primary trigger for panic.
+My analysis of risk communication during the COVID-19 pandemic and in the face of new epidemic hazards proves the opposite: It is not the hazard itself, but contradictory and insufficient official communication that is the primary trigger for panic.

 Lesson #1: The belief in a “panic risk” leads to a counterproductive withholding of information by those in charge.
 This creates a vacuum that is filled by disinformation, which in turn erodes trust in institutions.